DocPrism: Multi-lingual Detection of Incorrectness Inconsistencies between Code and Documentation: Results

 \subsubsection{Results}

-Table~\ref{tab:python-dataset-ablation-result} presents the ablation study results on the construction dataset across seven evaluation metrics.
-Table~\ref{tab:wild-dataset-ablation-result} shows the flag rates on the extension datasets: without full labels, we cannot evaluate e.g. recall and accuracy on these datasets.
+Table~\ref{tab:python-dataset-ablation-result} presents the ablation study results on the ablation dataset across seven evaluation metrics.
+Table~\ref{tab:wild-dataset-ablation-result} shows the flag rates on the Python, TypeScript, C++, and Java datasets.
+Table~\ref{tab:ablation-dataset-stats} and Table~\ref{tab:llama-flag-rates-stats} report McNemar's test~\cite{mcnemar1947note} results and Cohen's $g$~\cite{cohen2013statistical} values to evaluate \toolname{}'s improvements over the ablation variants in terms of accuracy and flag rate.
+All p-values are well below 0.01.
+Cohen's $g$ values range from 0.28 to 0.50, exceeding the conventional threshold of 0.25 for a large effect.
+This indicates that \toolname{}'s improvements over the ablation variants in flag rate and accuracy are both statistically significant and practically substantial.

-Compared to all six variants, \toolname{} achieves up to a 5.1$\times$ improvement in F1 score, 6.7$\times$ in accuracy, 7.1$\times$ in function-level precision, and 10$\times$ in inconsistency-level precision on the construction dataset.
+Compared to all six variants, \toolname{} achieves up to a 5.1$\times$ improvement in F1 score, 6.7$\times$ in accuracy, 7.1$\times$ in function-level precision, and 10$\times$ in inconsistency-level precision on the ablation dataset.
 It also reduces the \textit{under-promise} rate from 72\% (V1) to 0\% and the flag rate from 98\% (V4) to 14\%.
-Similarly, the average flag rate on the extension dataset decreases from 92\% to 16\%.
+Similarly, the average flag rate on Python, TypeScript, C++, and Java goes from 94\% to 17\%.

 \textbf{Effects of Chain-of-Thought (V1 vs. V2 / V3 vs. V4).} \textit{CoT JSON} guides the LLM use chain-of-thought reasoning while generating outputs.
 V2 adds \textit{CoT JSON} to V1, and V4 adds \textit{CoT JSON} to V3.
 Adding \textit{CoT JSON} reduces under-promise rates in both cases: from 72\% (V1) to 44\% (V2), and from 48\% (V3) to 28\% (V4).
 We also see consistent improvements in inconsistency-level precision, going up from 0.07 (V1) to 0.14 (V2), and from 0.07 (V3) to 0.10 (V4).